Must read 1:

 1. They have another advantage too.
 They sit in the shelf in my torch/RC transmitter for a year with about 5 percent or less loss of power!

-2. They do not sulphate and die if left unattended or discharged for a few weeks.
+2. They do not sulphate and die if left unattended or discharged for a few weeks like Lead.

 3. They are the SAME price Ah for Ah as premium deep cycle batteries TODAY.

-4. And give MORE RANGE Ah per Ah due to no Peukert effect.
+4. And give MORE RANGE Ah per Ah because they suffer no Peukert effect.

-5. GOOD high C rate ones have much better high current capability meaning more torque, smaller lighter batteries.
+5. GOOD high C rate cells have much better high current capability meaning more torque, and smaller lighter batteries.

 6. They last 4 to 5 times as long in cycle life, and at least 3x longer in shelf life.

 7. 2x the Ah can fit in the same space giving 3x the range...
 (Peukert!)
-So really 3x smaller...
+So really are physically 3x smaller!

 8. They are 5x lighter Ah per Ah...
 That's not a typo.

-9. They are SAFE as long as we are talking about LiFePO4 like I am using correctly integrated, not a BMS!!!
+9. They are SAFE as long as we are talking about LiFePO4 as I am using correctly integrated, not a BMS!!!

 10. And the real kicker!
-They are hugely cheaper right now than inferior lead as they will last the life of the chair at least if correctly sized and charged...
+They are hugely cheaper right now than inferior lead batteries as they will last the life of the chair (at least if correctly sized and charged)

-It also shows that the motors are well within their rated watts limit so will not overheat at a
+1. Shows that the motors are within their rated watts limit so will not overheat at a